 Regular maintenance and replacement of damaged or missing sealant and tile mortar is highly recommended to the wet areas, as this is a regular wear and tear defect.

 Sealant and grouting in areas that come into regular contact with water should be maintained for the long term care of the building in the areas required as water damage is one of the main defects in a building that causes the most damage and without sealant and tile grout always being perfect, secondary defects or secondary damages can start instantly.

-Whilst in some of the areas there is sealant/silicon , it has become apparent that the sealant has deteriorated and/or is just missing.
+Whilst in some of the areas there is sealant/silicon, it has become apparent that the sealant has deteriorated and/or is just missing or just installed defectively/messy.

-Whilst in some of the tile mortar is perfect, it has become apparent that the tile mortar has deteriorated and/or is just missing in other areas.
+Whilst in some of the tile mortar is perfect , it has become apparent that the tile mortar has deteriorated and/or is just missing in other areas.

-A sealant specialist, tiling contractor and/or registered builder should be appointed to assess any damage caused by water to the entire internal, sub-floor, walls etc of the building and clean, take off old sealant and tile mortar, then re-seal and re-mortar these works as soon as possible.
+A sealant specialist, tiling contractor and/or registered builder in some serious cases, should be appointed to assess any damage caused by water to the entire internal, sub-floor where applicable, walls, etc of the building and clean, take off old sealant and tile mortar, then re-seal and re-mortar these areas as soon as possible.